The Politics

 What about political representatives?

 It's one part that they are actually busy, and another part where they don't have any real power to issue the type of univeristy-influencing development strategies required to their committees, it's a budget allotment thing, and that budget is set at election time.
+They also don't know how their own government works, and how powerful a patent can be.

 What about national health sciences grants?